MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 ## Soft delete for OneLake files

 OneLake soft delete protects individual files from accidental deletion by retaining files for a default retention period before it's permanently deleted.
 Currently the default is 28 days, but it's subject to change.
-You can request the retention period to be changed on a specific workspace by contacting [Fabric support](/powerbi-docs/support/service-support-options).
 All soft-deleted data is billed at the same rate as active data.
-You won't be charged for data that is permanently deleted after the retention period elapses.

-In the event of an emergency, OneLake makes a best-effort attempt to restore soft-deleted data.
-You can request this by contacting Fabric support [Fabric support](/powerbi-docs/support/service-support-options).

 ## Related content